Washington Law & Politics magazine, June-July 2007:

 His prior experience as a high-ranking government attorney gives him unique insights on lawsuits against the government and other large organizations such as corporations.

-As a personal injury attorney, Mark vigorously litigates cases of wrongful death, specifically plane crashes, government negligence, including officer-involved shootings, and other incidents or accidents causing injury.
+As a personal injury attorney, Mark vigorously litigates cases of wrongful death, specifically plane crashes, government negligence, including officer-involved shootings, sex abuse, and other incidents or accidents causing injury.

 Mark’s firm only accepts a limited number of cases so clients receive full support and attention.